 The IMVU product item is then put together in a two stage process;

-What this all means is that as the pets armature is being created, a bone will need to be moved to one of the locations mentioned and named appropriately.
-It's also important to note that bone names aren't so much important as the relationship between them; the 'root' bone must be the bone to which all other bones are connected.
+What this means is that as the pets armature is being created, a bone will need to be moved to one of the locations mentioned above and named appropriately.
+It's also important to note that bone names aren't so much important as the relationship between them; the pets 'root' bone must be the bone to which all other bones are connected.

 This is distinct from the section above about bone positions as this is related to what the pet does rather than where it does it.
 What this means is that there are two types of 'movement' achievable with pets;

-Only move when the avatar moves - essentially a 'static' pet.
+- Only move when the avatar moves - essentially a 'static' pet.

-Move 'independently' of the avatar - an 'animated' pet.
+- Move independently of the avatar - an 'animated' pet.

 So, create actions as normal but extend their length and the complexity of movement of bones in the armatures associated with an object.

-Note: Although the 'root' bones should be keyframed (at the start and end frame), they should not in actuality be moved or manipulated in any way.
+Design note: Although the 'root' bones should be keyframed (at the start and end frame), they should not in actuality be moved or manipulated in any way.

 Each pet movement needs a separate action/animation and each of these animation's need to be exported individually for best results - it's not really possible to 'batch' export animation data so each action has to go through the CAL3D export process on it's own.
 At the end of this process there will be a number of different *.xaf files sitting in the projects folder, each one being a specific export of a particular animation action.
-These new files now need to be put together in IMVU's Previewer tool.
+These new files now need to be put together in IMVU's Create Mode.